Emergent Hierarchy in Localized States of Organic Quantum Chains: Results

-Generally speaking, several localized states of the molecule have trapped waves into the continuous band of the coupled system (molecule+chain).
-In the coupled regime, emergent resonant states of the finite system ($E_{res}$) may lead to highly localized coupled modes within the continuum states, resulting in bound states in the continuum (BIC).
-To measure the intensity of this sign in electronic devices, we define a dimensionless quantity, $ \mathcal{Q}=\frac{|E_{res}|}{\Delta E_{res} }$, where the strength of this interaction is related to the Fano antiresonance width $\Delta E_{res}$.
-The $\mathcal{Q}$ factor provides a measure of the quality of the resonant state.
-It directly quantifies spectral broadening and hybridization, indicating the extent to which the sharp, discrete energy levels of the isolated molecule are absorbed into the continuous spectrum of the chain upon coupling.
-By definition, true BICs are related to $\Delta E_{res} \rightarrow 0$, and consequently $\mathcal{Q}\rightarrow \infty$ \cite{orellana}.
-Considering the quality factor for the present resonant example [Fig.~\ref{fig:transport_coupled}(e)], we notice that the coupled state, in the black curve, almost fulfills the condition $\Delta E_{res}\rightarrow0$, being defined as a quasi-BIC state.
-The molecular state, in gray, is responsible for the resonance peak (black curve) corresponding to $G(E)$ close to one quantum conductance flux, similarly to the continuum states of the chain (blue lines).
+In general, several molecular localized states become embedded in the continuous of the coupled system (molecule+chain).
+In this coupled regime, emergent resonant states of the finite system ($E_{res}$) can give rise to strongly localized hybrid modes within the continuum, resulting in the formation of bound states in the continuum (BIC).
+The intensity of this effect in electronic devices, may be quantified by a dimensionless quality factor, $ \mathcal{Q}=\frac{|E_{res}|}{\Delta E_{res} }$, where $\Delta E_{\mathrm{res}}$ denotes the width of the Fano antiresonance and characterizes the coupling-induced spectral broadening.
+The factor $\mathcal{Q}$ provides a measure of the quality of the resonant state,~quantifying the degree of hybridization and the extent to which the sharp, discrete energy levels of the isolated molecule are absorbed into the continuum spectrum of the chain upon coupling.
+By definition, true BICs~\cite{orellana} correspond to the limit $\Delta E_{res} \rightarrow 0$, and consequently $\mathcal{Q}\rightarrow \infty$.
+For the resonant example shown in [Fig.~\ref{fig:transport_coupled}(e)] the calculated quality factor indicates that the coupled state (inset black curve) nearly satisfies the condition $\Delta E_{res}\rightarrow0$, being defined as a quasi-BIC state.
+The molecular state (gray dashed line) gives rise to the resonance peak in the conductance, with $G(E)$ approaching to one quantum conductance flux, in close analogy with the continuum states of the chain (blue lines).

-For some energies of the injected current, zero conductive is provided by electronic destructive interference.
-As shown in the constricted case in Fig.~\ref{fig:transport_coupled}(d), the state does not fully percolate through the central part, being spatially trapped between the left lead and the molecule.
+For some energies of the injected current, zero conductance is achieved by the electronic states, due to destructive interferences that may occur inside the scattering region.
+As shown in the suppressed case in Fig.~\ref{fig:transport_coupled}(d), the state does not fully percolate through the central part, being spatially trapped between the left lead and the molecule.